Xia-Hui-Liu/waypoints-calculator/README.md

 # Waypoints Challenge

-This is a home assignment for recruitment candidates to [Springworks](https://www.springworks.se).
+This program which is writen with JavaScript by using Test Driving Development.

 ## Insurance data categorization